morganmayday/tayen-core/archetypes/banner/tactician.md

 -- What outcomes of this conflict do my enemies most want?

 #### Issue Orders
 A second-level tactician can, at the start of their turn in any timescale, expend an Action Die and roll Command, choosing an ally they can communicate with.
-They direct the ally in a course of action.
+They direct the ally in a course of action, which they take on their turn.

 The ally receives a +2 help bonus on the check, as if the tactician had _helped._ On a 15+, the ally receives a +2 morale bonus as well.